selimhamidou/selimhamidou.github.io/_posts/2023-04-26-How_To_Handle_Pagination_On_A_LWC.markdown

   totalNumberOfResults;
   objectName; //the name is retrieved from a regex in the apex method getFieldsAndObjectNamesFromSoql

-  //This getter is not necessary in this situation, because the totalNumberOfPages is not goiing to change.
+  //This getter is not necessary in this situation, because the totalNumberOfPages is not going to change.
-  //But it could be changing in the future, if we add a feature to allow users to delete records for example
+  //But it could be changing in the future if we add a feature to allow users to delete records for example
   @api
   get totalNumberOfPages() {
     return Math.ceil(this.totalNumberOfResults / this.ResultsPerPage);